tongyanxiang/MoD2/index.md

 ### activeDetector

-The activeDetector gives an alarm if the `probability` of occurring  `delta` value (e.g., residual) of measured system's output is less than a small probability threshold (e.g., `1.0-prob6sigma`).
+The activeDetector gives an alarm if the `probability` of occurring  `delta` value (e.g., residual) of measured system's output does not exceed a small probability threshold (e.g., `1.0-prob6sigma`).

 ```python
 def activeDetector(self, delta):